-The inside environment is carefully planned to support Child initiated learning.
-It has different areas of learning.....the Construction Area, the Reading corner, the Writing table, the Maths area, the Investigation area, the Jigsaw area, the Water tray, the Role Play area, the play dough area, the creative area, iPads, 'Write the room' clipboards.
+The inside environment is carefully planned to support Child Initiated Learning.
+It has different areas of learning.....the construction area, the reading corner, the writing table, the maths area, the investigation area, the jigsaw area, the water and sand tray, the role play area, the malleable area, the creative area, iPads, and clipboards.
 Each area has a challenge for children to complete independently but the children also have the opportunity to follow their own interests with a wide range of resources they can access independently in each area.
+Reading, writing and maths feature throughout the environment.
 The children also have time outside everyday, where again there are different areas for the children to develop their learning.
 Our Foundation Stage outdoor area is fully enclosed and safe for all our children.